https://codes.iccsafe.org/content/IFGC2018/appendix-a-ifgs-sizing-and-capacities-of-gas-piping

 TABLE A.3.4

-THOUSANDS OF BTU/H (MBH) OF NATURAL GAS PER 100 FEET OF PIPE AT VARIOUS PRESSURE DROPS AND PIPE DIAMETERS
+THOUSANDS OF BTU/H (MBH) OF NATURAL GAS PER 100 FEET OF PIPE AT VARIOUS PRESSURE DROPS AND PIPE DIAMETERSPRESSURE DROP PER

 100 FEET IN INCHES